MJ: Well, hello Michelle! Once again, it feels like forever since we’ve been here!

 MICHELLE: Doesn’t it?
 Stupid real life.

 So let’s distract ourselves!
 Got any completely made-up drama that you’d like to contemplate for a while?

-MELINDA: I do, but you first!
+MJ: I do, but you first!

 MICHELLE: Well, if you insist!